Part 2 of our guide to unit testing with JUnit covers advanced techniques for staying efficient when applying JUnit 5 unit tests in your projects.

 +1: Automatically write the boilerplate of your tests

 All the advanced techniques detailed above are very useful and can help boost efficiency when writing unit test cases.
 Yet you’ll still have to write all those test cases manually.
-To speed up the process, it’s smart to rely on boilerplate code that you can reuse across multiple test cases.
-It’s even smarter to have Symflower write your boilerplate code, saving you time and effort to further streamline your testing workflow.
+To speed up the process, most developers rely on boilerplate code that can be reused across multiple test cases.
+Using Symflower to generate boilerplate code saves you time and effort, enabling you to focus on more exciting software development challenges.

 Symflower can automatically generate smart unit test templates based on your implementation.
 When creating these tests, your cursor will automatically jump to the right location, so all you’ll have to do is fill in test name and values by hand, and your tests are ready to run.
-Symflower is available as a plugin for the most popular IDEs (IntelliJ IDEA, Visual Studio Code, GoLand and Android Studio), as well as your CLI.
-Try Symflower for yourself, and make sure you sign up for our newsletter to receive updates on software development and testing topics!
+Symflower can also generate complete test suties and provide real-time, test-backed diagnostics.
+The tool is available as a plugin for the most popular IDEs (Visual Studio Code, IntelliJ IDEA, GoLand, and Android Studio), as well as your CLI.
+Try Symflower for yourself, and make sure you sign up for our newsletter to receive updates on software development and testing topics.